gravity182/homeserver/Installation.md

 Available at `homepage.<domain>.<tld>` and at the root domain `<domain>.<tld>` by default (the service to serve on the root domain can be controlled via `ingress.rootService`).

 Any `.yaml` files you put in the directory `files/homepage`  will be dynamically loaded into the config directory inside the container and used by Homepage if they follow proper name conventions (`settings.yaml`, `widgets.yaml`, etc.).
 Note the file hierarchy must be flat.
-These files are Helm template files, so you can reference any Helm value as you would do normally in a template.
+These files are Helm template files, so you can reference any Helm value as you would normally do in a template.

-I provided some sensible default configuration files at `files/homepage/default`.
+I've provided some sensible default configuration files at `files/homepage/default`.
 These are not used by default.
-You can either copy them to `files/homepage` and tune them to your liking or create your own config files from scratch (see the official [Homepage docs](https://gethomepage.dev/configs/)).
+You can either copy them to `files/homepage` and tune them to your liking or create your own config files from scratch.

+See the official [Homepage docs](https://gethomepage.dev/configs/) for more details.

 ---